-A considerable amount of energy is used in the buildings sector, and this has been a growing environmental and economic concern in many countries.
-Around 40% of the world’s final energy is used for residential buildings sector, and mainly for building services.
+A considerable amount of energy is used in the building sector, and this has been a growing environmental and economic concern in many countries.
+Around 40% of the world’s final energy is used for the residential buildings sector, and mainly for building services.

 A proper design and engineering of building services such as building’s architecture and using properly sized and efficient HVAC systems can have considerable influence on the sustainability and energy demand of a building, as well as the health and wellbeing of its occupants.
 And more importantly, they will decrease the constraints on the electricity grid and help to decrease the CO2 emissions.

-Safety, efficiency, and comfort encompass are the main branches of research and development of Building Services strand and each of them include sub-branches as follows:
+Safety, efficiency, and comfort encompass are the main branches of research and development of the Building Services strand and each of them includes sub-branches as follows:

 An important example of a potential project which can improve both the awareness and sustainability of the UCD community is integrating solar PV panels to generate electricity from sun and daylight.
 PV systems could be designed for different purposes and installed at different nominal capacities.
 A feasible project at the community scale could be installing solar PV chargers and batteries for charging small devices of UCD community and proving useful information on monitors on how a community can use free and clean energy for charging their devices or at a bigger scale to light up their homes and run their electric appliances, such as total electricity generated from solar panels, total amount of consumed electricity, total connected devices, total electricity stored in the batteries and reductions of CO2 emissions and primary energy savings.